WHO WE ARE

 The program is one of structure, teaching the importance of a personal relationship with Jesus Christ.
 Discipline and accountability for following the rules of the program are taught.
 The residents are instructed on the process of becoming honest and taught communication skills.
 These skills help them begin to identify their feelings, not to be afraid of them and how to deal with different personalities.
 All of this is focused on one-day-at-a-time.

 In September of 1999 the organization became a member in good standing with Georgia Association of Recovery Residences.
 This accreditation states that the ministry provides appropriate services for individuals who suffer from chemical dependency.
-In 2002 the organization was accredited by Evangelical Council for Financial Accountability.
+As of January 2021, both campuses are THOR certified as well.